 Textured surfaces require more paint to be applied for full coverage, plan to use twice as much paint as you would on an untextured ceiling.

 If your ceiling is in good shape, one coat may be enough.
 If not, applying a second coat is fine.

 🎓Experts Tip: As painting your ceiling is strenuous, you won’t want to bend or come down your ladder to reload your brush.
 If you use a long-napped roller cover, you can load on a decent amount of paint in one dip.
 Furthermore, a 5-gallon bucket with a screen will ensure the roller is sufficiently loaded.

 Step Six: Second Coat

 Make sure you change your direction from your first coat, so if you went back and forth, you’d want to go side to side now.
-By doing this, it will decrease the chances of any streaky lines on your finished ceiling.
+Doing this will decrease the chances of any streaky lines on your finished ceiling.